bfosberry/GameSocial/README.md

 * rake sync:location: Synchronize the location of all users
 * rake sync:all :Syncronize all user data

 ----

 ## Running instances

 Staging: [Heroku](http://dev-gamesocial.herokuapp.com/)

+ Staging has a single worker thread and does not handle the large number of tasks around syncing all locations well, the worker thread may block.